rjferna/BigQueryAutomationApplication/README.md

 ## Intro
-The goal of this project repository is to build an application framework to support automated data collection leveraging GCP storage & Bigquery.
+The goal of this project repository is to build a data ingestion framework to support automated data collection leveraging GCP storage & Bigquery.

 ## Prerequisites

 1. GCP Account (Free trial is offered)
-    * Create a BigQuery Project for Metadata.
+    * Create a BigQuery Project for Metadata Utilities.
     * Create bucket for Metadata project
     * Create a Service Account for Metadata Project
     * Generate a keyfile Metadata Project